strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 export default taskRequests;
 ```

-These two new function will request the API you created earlier for the settings.
+These two new functions will request the API you created earlier for the settings.

-- Create a `admin/src/pages/Settings` folder with an `index.js` file inside of it with the following:
+- Create an `admin/src/pages/Settings` folder with an `index.js` file inside of it with the following:

 ```js
 // admin/src/pages/Settings/index.js